MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/batch-abort.md

 ---
 # required metadata

-title: Cancel an executing batch job
+title: Cancel a running batch job
-description: This article provides information about how to cancel an executing batch job.
+description: This article explains how to cancel a batch job that is running.
 author: karimelazzouni
 ms.date: 10/14/2022
 ms.topic: article